-Delirium may occur at any age but is more common among the elderly.
-At least 10% of elderly patients who are admitted to the hospital have delirium; 15 to 50% experience delirium at some time during hospitalization.
-Delirium is also common after surgery and among nursing home residents and ICU patients.
-When delirium occurs in younger people, it is usually due to drug use or a life-threatening systemic disorder.
+Delirium may occur at any age but is more common among older people.
+At least 10% of older patients who are admitted to the hospital have delirium; 15 to 50% experience delirium at some time during hospitalization.
+Delirium is also common after surgery and among nursing home residents and intensive care unit (ICU) patients.
+When delirium occurs in younger people, it is usually due to use of a drug (recreational drug or medication) or a life-threatening systemic disorder.

 Delirium is sometimes called acute confusional state or toxic or metabolic encephalopathy.